DawievLill/DataScience-871/README.md

 | #11 | Adv DS | Introduction to SQL    |    |
 | #12 | Adv DS | Cloud computing    |    |
 | #13 | Adv DS | Parallel programming    |    |

+## Final project

+In this part of the course there is no exam, only a final project.
+We will discuss this project in more detail during the semester.
+However, the basic idea is that you apply machine learning techniques to any type of data that you find interesting.
+The topic should ideally be related to economics.
+Please consult with me about your topics, so that we can talk about the availability of data and whether the project is feasible.

 ## Resources